phpmyadmin/phpmyadmin/docs/config.rst

     Regular expression for hiding some databases from unprivileged users.
     This only hides them from listing, but a user is still able to access them (using, for example, the SQL query area).
-To limit access, use the MySQL privilege system.
-For example, to hide all databases starting with the letter "a", use
+To securely limit access, use the MySQL privilege system.

+    For example, to hide all databases
+    starting with the letter "a", use

     .. code-block:: php